Planning Maps / Areas / Wollongong / Wollongong

 Is Wollongong flood-prone?

-About 29% of Wollongong falls within a mapped flood overlay, against a Wollongong average of 4%.
+About 29% of Wollongong falls within a mapped flood overlay, against the council-wide suburb average of 4%.
 Flood overlays vary block to block, so whether a particular lot is affected needs a property-level check.

 Is Wollongong bushfire-prone?

-Little to none of Wollongong is mapped as bushfire-prone (the Wollongong average is 56%).
+Bushfire mapping covers Wollongong and little to none of it is mapped as bushfire-prone (the Wollongong average is 56%).
 Always confirm for the exact lot, as mapping can change.

 What is the zoning in Wollongong?